ARW4/FPL_Project/README.md

   - IAM Servcie Account Credentials API
   - Identity and Access MAnagement (IAM)API
 <br>
 Using the Credentials saved as JSON you can now past this into github secrets.
-Navigate to:
-<br> Your Repository > Settings > Secrets and variables > Actions > New repository secret
+- Navigate to your Repository > Settings > Secrets and variables > Actions > New repository secret
-<br> Name your secret appropriately and this is the name that you will substitute into the YAMl code above.
+- Name your secret appropriately and this is the name that you will substitute into the YAMl code above.
 In my repository the secret is called PRIVATE_KEY, this is reflected in the YAML code as secrets.PRIVATE_KEY
-<br> Everything in GCP and Github is set up to be able to run a script that authenticates google and saves data frames to google sheets.
+- Everything in GCP and Github is set up to be able to run a script that authenticates google and saves data frames to google sheets.
-<br> What authenitcating looks like in terms of R code is rather simple:
+- What authenitcating looks like in terms of R code is rather simple:
   - You need to call in the credentials.
   - you can then use the googlesheets4 package to authenticate (gs4_auth())

 ````r
 # Calling in credentials through github secrest.